Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/Getting Started - Part 1.md

 skeleton entity and given the `CopyParentWorldTransformTag` component.
 In Unity Transforms, the `LocalTransform` is also set to `Identity` and further modification of it by the user will result in undefined behavior.
-The entity will also be given the internal cleanup component `SkeletonDependent` and the chunk component `ChunkSkinningCullingTag`.
+The entity will also be given the internal cleanup component `SkeletonDependent`.

 The skinned mesh entity will go through a skeleton binding phase where an attempt is made to compute bone indices for the bind poses.
 If this operation